Gravitational instantons with quadratic volume growth: Topology and coordinates at infinity

 Finally, we can obtain a diffeomorphism between any two surfaces with bad Weierstra{\ss} data by first finding a diffeomorphism from each surface to a surface with good Weierstra{\ss} data as in the previous paragraph, and then finding a diffeomorphism between these good surfaces as in the first part of the above proof. \end{proof}

-\begin{remark}In the case that $D$ is a regular fiber, this was stated in \cite[Theorem~3.4]{CCIII}.
-Together with the results from the previous subsection, Theorem~\ref{t:elldiff} implies the following.
-In the case that $D$ is an $\I_0^*$, $\II^*$, $\II$, $\III^*$ ,$\III$, $\IV^*$, or $\IV$ fiber, we have that any two ALG gravitational instantons with the same tangent cone at infinity are diffeomorphic to each other.
-In the case that $D$ is an $\I_\nu^*$ fiber for $\nu=1, 2, 3, 4$, we have that any two ALG$^*$ gravitational instantons with the same $\nu$ are diffeomorphic to each other.
+\begin{remark}In the case that $D$ is a regular fiber, Theorem~\ref{t:elldiff} is equivalent to \cite[Theorem~3.4]{CCIII}.
+Theorem~\ref{t:elldiff} implies the following.
+In the case that $D$ is an $\I_0^*$, $\II^*$, $\II$, $\III^*$, $\III$, $\IV^*$, or $\IV$ fiber, we have that any two ALG gravitational instantons with the same tangent cone at infinity are diffeomorphic to each other, which is Theorem~\ref{t:ALGtopology}.
+In the case that $D$ is an $\I_\nu^*$ fiber for $\nu=1, 2, 3, 4$, we have that any two ALG$^*$ gravitational instantons with the same $\nu$ are diffeomorphic to each other, which is Theorem~\ref{t:ALGstartopology}.
 In the following subsection, we will make an improvement to this which takes into account the $\ALG$ or $\ALG^*$ structure near infinity. \end{remark}